 The school provides structured PSHCE lessons within the class environment.
 However sometimes some children find this difficult so therefore we provide:

-If a child is still requiring additional support, our SENDCo will contact the parents/carers, to seek permission to get further support from outside agencies to arrange a Team Around the Child meeting (TAC), which will help to understand the child’s emotional needs further and set out a plan to work with that child accordingly.
+If a child is still requiring additional support, our SENDCo will contact the parents/carers, to seek permission to get further support from outside agencies to arrange a Team Around the Family meeting (TAF), which will help to understand the child’s emotional needs further and set out a plan to work with that child accordingly.

 Who can I contact for further information?